 More than ten years already that Jerome Schaeffer left the world of tennis to devote himself fully to his passion for padel.
-A sport that led him to the French team and the World Championships in 2008.
+A sport that has taken him to the French team and the World Championships in 2008.

-Former coach of best players of padel French (ex-coach of Laura Clergue & Audrey Casanova - 2015 French champions -, Thomas Leygue and Wendy Barsotti), trainer of padel for Padel Connection and at the federal level, Head coach of All In Padel Sports Club de Bouc Bel Air (between Aix-en-Provence and Marseille) and internships Padel Experience by Twenty by Ten which will be held for the first time at the All In Padel Sports Club July 15-18 & August 12-15.
+Former coach of best french padel players (ex-coach of Laura Clergue & Audrey Casanova – 2015 French champions -, Thomas Leygue and Wendy Barsotti), padel trainer for Padel Connection and at the federal level, Head coach of All In Padel Sports Club de Bouc Bel Air (between Aix-en-Provence and Marseille) and internships Padel Experience by Twenty by Ten which will be held for the first time at the All In Padel Sports Club July 15-18 & August 12-15.

 Hit too hard, be careful!

-JS: One Sunday in July 2007, while I was working as a tennis coach at the ISP Tennis Academy in Sophia Antipolis, Patrick tauma (one of my work colleagues and French champion of padel in the 90s) made me discover the Padel in La Gaude (above Nice) in the magnificent club managed by Arnaud Dalbergue (then French champion of padel) and it's love at first sight.
-I bought my first racket the same evening and it started from there with relentless passion.
+JS: One Sunday in July 2007, while I was working as a tennis coach at the ISP Tennis Academy in Sophia Antipolis, Patrick tauma (one of my work colleagues and French padel champion in the 90s) introduced me to the Padel in La Gaude (above Nice) in the magnificent club managed by Arnaud Dalbergue (then French padel champion) and it was love at first sight.
+I bought my first racket that same evening and it started from there with a relentless passion.

-PM: What is your favorite shot at padel ?
+PM: What is your favorite shot in padel?

-JS: Difficult choice given the wealth of shots available, but as I love putting spin in the ball, I would choose la bandeja roller which allows you to move back or maintain opponents from the baseline.
+JS: Difficult choice given the wealth of shots available, but as I love putting spin in the ball, I would choose the rolling strip which allows you to move back or maintain opponents from the baseline.

-PM: What is the mistake that (almost) everyone makes in padel and who no longer needs to be?
+PM: What is the mistake that (almost) everyone makes in padel and that no longer has any reason to exist?

 JS: Always hit the ball too hard!
 We've all been there without exception.

-PM: What would be your advice for players who want to take a step forward in padel ?
+PM: What advice would you give to players who want to take the next step in padel?

 JS: Be regular throughout your game from a technical point of view, be patient in building the point, take the time to play the stroke to be made.